-This active low signal resets the control logic and forces the output hold state registers to zero and disables reads and/or writes from the SRAM block as well as clears the data hold registers when asserted.
+This active low signal resets the control logic and forces the output hold state registers to zero when asserted.
 It does not reset the contents of the memory array.
 While the RESET signal is active, read and write operations are disabled.
 As with any asynchronous reset signal, care must be taken not to assert it too close to the edges of active read and write clocks.
-Refer to the tables beginning with Table 3-94 on page 3-73 for the specifications.
+Refer to the tables beginning with Table 3-94 on page 3-71 for the specifications.